areitan/Code_Quiz/README.md

 ## Description
 ---

 Given only an example of a code quiz and desired functionality, the goal was to produce a style.css, index.html, and script.js file that work together to produce the desired quiz.
+When the page loads you are presented with the rules of the quiz along with a button to that starts the timer and displayes the first question.
+Once the first question is answered correctly, question 2 displays as long as there is still time left on the timer.
+The time remaining is reduced by 2 seconds every time a questions is answered incorrectly until time is up.
+When time is up or both questions are answered correctly, the user is prompted to enter their initials to store and display their initials and score.

 - [Git Hub Repository](https://github.com/areitan/Code_Quiz)